 Facialist Joanna Czech, who has worked with Kim Kardashian and Sting, is a firm believer in facial massage and her signature, if rather comically-shaped massage tool, is especially powerful when kept in the freezer.

 The aluminium and zinc balls which are angled to give a gentle pinching action, glide along the contours of your face to simulate the firm, depuffing fingertip action of an aesthetician.
 It increases circulation and lymphatic drainage, giving you an altogether glowier complexion.
-Joanna recommends using it after your serum or over a face mask (she favours 111 Skin, above) to really work it in.
+Joanna recommends using it after your serum or over a face mask (she favours 111 Skin) to really work it in.